jbeck018/howlerops/docs/PHASE_1_TRACKING_README.md

 ## What Just Got Created

-A comprehensive project tracking system for SQL Studio's tiered architecture implementation has been set up.
+A comprehensive project tracking system for Howlerops's tiered architecture implementation has been set up.
 Here's what you have:

 ---